Siphon880gh/devbrain/Enterprise - CACHE, CLOUDFLARE, Bunny, Performance/Performance - Wordpress/Optimizations at the WP theme php level.md

 ---

+## Learn with AI:

+Pump the functions.php and explanations of lines into ChatGPT and ask it to quiz you.

+---

 ## Create a child theme

 Create a child theme so that theme updates won't wipe your optimizations.
 If you do not remember how to create a child theme, you probably shouldn't be messing with theme files.